melezhik/sparky/README.md

 sparrowdo --hosts=host.raku --no_sudo --tags=stage=main
 ```

-Child job inherit all main job attributes, including configuration file, one can use
+A child job inherits all the main job attributes, including configuration file, one can use
 `tags` parameter to override main scenario tag values.

 Main scenario could asynchronously wait till a child job finishes: